Interlude: Reactivity and Functions

 So remember two things:

-2. For values in your view template to be reactive, they must be functions: either signals (which implement the Fn traits) or closures.
+- For values in your view template to be reactive, they must be reactive functions: either signals or closures that capture and read from signals.